algobulls/algobulls_help_site/docs/member/paperback.md

 `Refresh` - If you are not able to see an entry (possibly a most recent one) in the table, click Refresh to check again.

 `Density` - Choose the density of the data you see.
 Options are Larger, Middle and Compact

-!!! info
-    Ask J if the above can be

-     * Larger / Normal / Smaller

-     OR

-     * Expanded / Standard / Compact

 `Full Screen` - The current tab on your browser goes Full Screen.
 Click again to go back to normal.
 This is similar to pressing F11 on most browsers and operating systems.